nzbin/photoviewer/README.md

 var items = [
     {
         src: 'path/to/image1.jpg', // path to image
-        caption: 'Image Caption 1' // If you skip it, there will display the original image name(image1) },
+        title: 'Image Caption 1' // If you skip it, there will display the original image name(image1) },
     {
         src: 'path/to/image2.jpg',
-        caption: 'Image Caption 2'
+        title: 'Image Caption 2'
     }
 ];